ayjays132/PhillOS/docs/lock_screen.md

 - A modern browser supporting WebAuthn (for face login)
 - Optional webcam for the `visionVaultService` fallback
 - Standard input devices to enter credentials

+## Configuration

+Enable or disable face login from **Settings → Security → Lock Screen**.
+This panel also lets you choose which camera or sensor should be used.

+## Fallback Authentication and Privacy

+If no supported camera is available or recognition fails, you can always log in with your password or a configured PIN.
+The optional `visionVaultService` runs entirely on device and stores biometric templates locally, never sending raw images to the cloud.